Maciej-Staniec/Drum-kit/README.md

 # Drum-kit
-Practice traversing the DOM and manipulating its elements
+Practiced traversing the DOM and manipulating its elements